 Research and Development Expense.
-The increase in research and development expenses was primarily attributable to net increases of \$37.9 million in external services and \$22.1 million in internal expenses; both of these increases are inclusive of cost reimbursements recorded as a reduction of research and development expenses.
+The increase in research and development expenses for the nine months ended September 30, 2018 was primarily attributable to a net increase of \$34.8 million in external services, offset by a \$2.7 million decrease in internal expenses; both of these changes are inclusive of cost reimbursements recorded as a reduction of research and development expenses.